danlythemanly/weej/README.md

 response with the content of the 404 object loaded at initialization time.

+There is also an upstart configuration file so that you can run weej as a long-running service.
+By default, it serves two files out of the www subdirectory, but these can be changed by editing weej.conf.
+To install the upstart file just type:

+    sudo make install

+Then, to start weej, type:

+    sudo service weej start

+You'll see a very simple html page (www/sample_index.html) on port 8080.
 That's all there is to it!

 Written by: Dan Williams <danlythemanly@gmail.com> 1/21/2015